Trying to prove yourself in an online world filled with thousands of competitors is hard.

 If freelancers like you and I pay attention to all that boasting for too long, we can get that creeping sensation that we’re not good enough.

-That feeling of not being good enough, impostor syndrome, is all too common among freelancers trying to make their mark.
+That feeling of not being good enough, imposter syndrome, is all too common among freelancers trying to make their mark.

 Feeling like you’re a fraud of some kind.